LazyPotato02/LazyPotato02/README.md

 - 📫 How to reach me Discord -> lazypotato1 | LinkedIn -> Stoyan Kanev

 - 💻 Linux System Administrator 💻
-- 💻 Python/JS Web Developer 💻
+- 💻 Python, JS/TS Web Developer 💻
 <!---
 LazyPotato02/LazyPotato02 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.